Pediatric Ear, Nose and Throat

 6.Foreign bodies of Ear, Nose & Throat

-It is amazing what some children may put in their ears or nose, or try to swallow!
-At ENT Physicians of North Mississippi, we have special tools and techniques to remove even the most difficult foreign bodies.
+It is amazing what some children will put in their ears or nose, or try to swallow!
+At Laurel ENT, we have special tools and techniques to remove even the most difficult foreign bodies.
 Our team of specialists is specially equipped and trained to handle each situation, whether it be a minor foreign body of the ear or nose, or a life-threatening situation of a foreign body ingestion into the throat causing airway obstruction.
 In most cases, these problems can be handled in the clinic, but occasionally, children may require sedation.
 In either instance, you can depend on our team to personalize the treatment that is needed for your child.

 Treatments and Procedures